ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

 ```
 {: codeblock}

-For sharing the LSF binaries, you can still use the VPC file storage, but as per the design the VPC file share supports maximum of 250 nodes only.
+For sharing the LSF binaries, you can still use the VPC file storage, but as the design the VPC file share supports a maximum of 250 nodes only.
 But with this solution it is suggested that when you use the Scale NFS, create a new file export for LSF as `/gpfs/fs1/lsf` and share the same mount point.
 {: note}

-* If it is necessary to use the default endpoints on the login node, then you need to update the NFS mount points with right CIDR ranges to be mounted on login node.
+* If it is necessary to use the default endpoints on the login node, then you need to update the NFS mount points with right CIDR ranges to be mounted on the login node.
 Since, the default NFS points are created with compute subnet range.
-All the subnets are part of the VPC, you could change the export list to point to /18, so that any nodes that are part of this VPC range can be able to mount even the default nodes.
+All the subnets are part of the VPC.
+You might change the export list to point to /18, so that any nodes that are part of this VPC range can be able to mount even the default nodes.

 ```text
 # mmnfs export change /gpfs/fs1/data --nfsadd "10.241.0.0/18(Access_Type=RW,SQUASH=no_root_squash)"